okaoka/algorithm-treap/README.md

 # algorithm-treap
++ This repository is my playground

-+ split/merge based treap implementation in perl
++ split/merge based treap(treap with implicit keys) implementation in perl